Boost Chainline and 1x Boost Chainring Selection

 - Increased wheel stiffness, especially on 29ers, by increasing the bracing angle of the spokes.
 Trek was the first big bike company to do this and they claim a 15-20% increase in 29er wheel stiffness.

 With the 3mm outward cassette move, one might think that a chainline move is imparative (chainline is how far the front chainrings are from the centerline of the bike).
-However there are actually only 2 reasons to pursue a boost spaced, or 3mm wider, single front ring crank or chainring:
+However there are actually only 3 situations where a a boost spaced chainring, 3mm further out than "standard", is required.
+For other situations, a non-boost ring might work well or even better for you!
+3 Reasons that you MUST use boost:

 - Most plus sized tire bikes do need a 3mm outward chainring shift to maintain the "standard" 6mm distance between tire and chain.
 To be sure, plenty of riders including the Wolf Tooth crew have run less tire clearance on our fat bikes when in the largest cassette cogs, but there is liability there so it is not allowed on production bikes and we can't endorse it.

-To put a little more data behind claim 2, lets step back and look at a non-Boost rear hub.
+You might as, "Wait a minute.
 The centerline of a 10 speed cassette is roughly 45 mm, and the center of 11 speed cassette is ~44mm from the centerline of a bike.
-For proper shifting on a 1x setup you want to be at least ~2 mm to the outside (towards the small cogs) otherwise the chain will catch on the next bigger cogs when pedaling in the smaller cogs.
+Why isn't that used as the chainline?"
+Well, for proper shifting on a 1x setup you want to be at least ~2 mm to the outside (towards the small cogs) otherwise the chain will catch on the next bigger cogs when pedaling in the smaller cogs.
 So a perfect 1x with minimal cross-chaining in the big cassette cogs is 46-47mm.
 You might ask why SRAM designed a dedicated 1x drivetrain around a 49-50mm chainline, and the answer is very simple: most bikes would only clear about a 28t chainring at a chainline that narrow and the most popular 1x sized chainring is a 32t with many riders wanting 34t and 36t options.
 To put another way, across a very broad range of frames a chainline more narrow than about 49mm won't have adequate chainring clearance for the chainrings most people ride.

 Coming back around to Boost, you can do the math quickly that for 10 speed 45mm centerline + 2mm shift towards the small cogs + 3mm boost shift = 50mm and for 11 speed 44mm+2mm+3mm = 49mm for the center of a Boost rear hub's cassette.
 The ideal boost chainline is actually ~49-50mm if you have adequate chainstay clearance and don't run plus-sized tires.
 This means that in most cases the current Wolf Tooth Drop Stop (TM) chainrings are perfectly suited for Boost rear hub bikes.
 The reason we don't make 46-47mm chainline rings for non-boost bikes is that most bikes have inadequate chain clearance for "average" sized chainrings (30t-32t) at that narrow chainline.